d4r1091/on-demand-delivery-fastlane-slack/docs/Codesign.md

 - understanding what we do
 - make it working

+Make sure you've got exported your Apple Certificates in the .p12 format and replaced it within the .env files appropriately If your app doesn't support Push Notification, feel free to remove these two from your .env files:

+- CERTIFICATE_FILENAME_PUSH
+- CERTIFICATE_KEY_PASSWORD_PUSH

 ### How we authenticate with Apple?

 Fastlane provides certain ways to authenticate with Apple and perform operations like: